lowderchris/setup-OS/README.md

 To connect to remote servers and have windows tunneled over the connection, you'll need the [XQuartz](https://www.xquartz.org) libraries.
 Luckily, this can now be installed with the homebrew cask commands via,

     brew cask install xquartz

-*Note that as of XQuartz 2.7.9, a [bug](https://bugs.freedesktop.org/show_bug.cgi?id=96260) exists that appears to break some OpenGL elements of window forwarding from a remote machine, particularly with regard to MayaVi and VTK.
-Installing the beta of [XQuartz 2.7.10](https://www.xquartz.org/releases/XQuartz-2.7.10_rc2.html) resolves this issue.*

 Creating animations from individual figure frames or converting between video formats is only a command line away with [ffmpeg](https://ffmpeg.org), which can be installed with,